 Aquila Private Game Reserve

 Located two hours' drive northeast of Cape Town, Aquila Private Game Reserve is a 4-star park offering half-day, full-day and overnight safari options.
 The 10,000-hectare conservancy is home to the Big Five - including rhino, elephant, lion, leopard and buffalo.
 All five of these species have been reintroduced to the Western Cape after being driven to the brink of extinction by the big game hunters of the past.
 The park is also home to the Aquila Animal Rescue and Conservation Centre, which provides a sanctuary for rescued safari animals that are no longer able to survive in the wild.

 If the idea of a traditional safari vehicle is a little too tame, consider booking a horse-riding or quad bike safari instead.
 Although the park is close enough for a day trip from Cape Town, overnight accommodations include a luxury lodge and several exquisite chalets.
-The chalets offer indoor fireplaces and al fresco showers, allowing you to fully appreciate the magic of life in the bush.
+The chalets offer indoor fireplaces and outdoor showers, allowing you to fully appreciate the magic of life in the bush.
 Other useful amenities include a bar, a restaurant, an infinity pool and a spa.
 Aquila also offers transfers from Cape Town hotels via mini-bus, private vehicle, airplane, or helicopter.

 Inverdoorn Game Reserve

 Half an hour beyond Aquila Private Game Reserve lies Inverdoorn Game Reserve, another 10,000-hectare protected area in the Klein Karoo.
 Inverdoorn achieved Big Five status in 2012 with the introduction of a herd of elephant.
 It is also home to non-profit organization Western Cape Cheetah Conservation and visitors are given the opportunity to see these magnificent predators up close.
 Some of the cheetahs have become acclimatized to human contact and can even be petted (under the strict supervision of their handlers, of course).